pagi-org/spec/pagi.md

 * Properties
     * *none*
 * Edges
-    * **next** -- refers to a node of the same type, has a maximum of 1, and has the option to not exist
+    * **next** -- refers to a node of the same type, has a maximum arity of 1.
+      If absent, indicates the final node of the sequence.

 * Semantic Description
     * Describes a node-type that occurs in a sequence.
     * The node-type must have an associated ordering that permits the formation of a strictly well-ordered set.
 (The natural ordering of a set of unique integers satisfies this condition.)
 [Wikipedia: Well- order](https://en.wikipedia.org/wiki/Well-order)
     * Following from the above, each node may have another instance of that same node-type before and after it.
     * May have a single edge named "previous" that refers to the preceding node of the same type, if such a node exists.
     * May have a single edge named "next" that refers to the succeeding node of the same type, if such a node exists.
     * Previous and next edges, if present, must be bidirectional.
-If A.next = B, then B.previous = A, and conversely.
-(B.previous cannot be null and must be A given A.next = B, and A.next cannot be null and must be B given B.previous = A.)
+If A.next=B, then B.previous=A, and conversely.
+(B.previous cannot be null and must be A given A.next=B, and A.next cannot be null and must be B given B.previous=A.)
     * The "previous" and "next" edges of a Sequential node, if present, must connect to the next node of the same type within the document, according to the associated ordering.
 That is, nodes connected under the Sequential trait must be consecutive.
     * A Sequence is defined as a connected set of nodes with the Sequential trait.
-A document may contain multiple Sequences of nodes of the same type;
-      this implies that there are no "previous" or "next" edges connecting nodes of different Sequences.
+A document may contain multiple Sequences of nodes of the same type; this implies that there are no "previous" or "next" edges connecting nodes of different Sequences.

 #### Container
 * Parameters
-    * **edgeType** -- the edgeType that should be considered as referring to "contained" nodes
+    * **edgeType** -- edgeType to consider as referring to "contained" nodes.
+      Exactly one edgeType must be specified.
+(A node-type may have multiple instances of the Container trait, together specifying multiple edgeTypes).

 * Properties
     * *none*
 * Edges
     * *none*
 * Semantic Description
     * Describes a node-type whose existence is defined as a container of another node-type.
-    * Parameter **edgeType** specifies the edge which refer to "contained" nodes
+    * Parameter **edgeType** specifies names of edges which refer to "contained" nodes.
     * May be specified more than once on a given node-type, each with a different **edgeType**.
-    * Traversal APIs must enable referring to all "contained" edge types as a single construct.
+    * Where multiple edgeTypes are specified for a node-type by multiple instances of the Container trait, traversal APIs must enable referring to all "contained" edge types as a single construct.

 #### Span-Container
 * Parameters
-    * **spanType** -- the node type that is spanned/contained by this one - must be a "Sequence" and one of either "Span" or "Span-Container"
+    * **spanType** -- the node type that is spanned/contained by this one -
+      must be a "Sequence" and one of either "Span" or "Span-Container"
 * Properties
     * *none*
 * Edges
     * **first** -- refers to the first node in the contained span
     * **last** -- refers to the last node in the contained span
 * Semantic Description
     * Describes a node-type whose existence is defined as a span over other nodes that define a span.
 These may be direct "Span" nodes, or other "Span-Container" nodes.
 In both cases, the contained node type must also be "Sequential".
     * Traversal APIs must enable referring to the entire spanned text of a "Span-Container".

 Schema Syntax {#schema-syntax}
 ------------------------------